CUBigDataClass/PicSure/angular/projects/sharedlibrary/README.md

 1. Ensure [Node.js](https://nodejs.org) is installed on your system.
 2. Change to the [angular](../../../angular) directory at the root of the repository.
-3. Install the dependencies by running `npm install`.
+3. Install the dependencies by running `npm install` and `npm install js-sha512`

 ### Build